gauthier-th/led-strips-controller/README.md

 ## Configuration

-Copy file `src/config.example.h` to `src/example.h` and fill you WiFi SSID and password.
+Copy file `src/config.example.h` to `src/example.h`.

+You can if you want update the access point SSID, the access point password and the device hostname.

 ## License